abhiTronix/vidgear/contributing.md

 ## Become Stargazer :star:

-If you think this library is helpful and would like to help - **then you can be a :star2:stargazer:star2:**. _By starring this project, you're making the project easier to find & trust for others._
+If you think VidGear library is helpful and would like to help in return - **then you can be a :star2:[stargazer](https://github.com/abhiTronix/vidgear/stargazers):star2:**. _By starring this project, you're making it easier for others to find & trust this library._

 &nbsp;